AdobeDocs/experience-platform.en/help/landing/ai-assistant-new.md

 ![The "ideas to get started" section of Assistant.](./images/ai-assistant/ideas-to-get-started.png)

 To interact with Assistant, use the input box to type in your queries or commands.
-You can also use the (`+`) icon to utilize the auto-complete function and the bookmark icon to access your bookmarked queries and commands.
+You can also use the (**`+`**) symbol to utilize the auto-complete function and the bookmark icon to access your bookmarked queries and commands.

 ![The Assistant input box highlighted.](./images/ai-assistant/interact.png)